-For person-level analyses not involving variables from the SAQ or DCS, PERWT14F should always be used.
+For person-level analyses not involving variables from the SAQ or DCS, PERWT16F should always be used.

-For person-level analysis involving variables from the SAQ but not the DCS, the SAQWT14F should be used.
-For example, if examining access to care or quality of care variables from the SAQ by socio-demographics, health status, or health insurance status, SAQWT14F is the appropriate weight even though person-level socio-demographic, health status, and health insurance status variables are part of the core person-level questionnaire.
-Whenever data from the Diabetes Care Survey (DCS) are used, alone or in conjunction with data from other questionnaires, the weight variable DIABW14F should be used for those eligible to provide DCS data.
+For person-level analysis involving variables from the SAQ but not the DCS, the SAQWT16F should be used.
+For example, if examining access to care or quality of care variables from the SAQ by socio-demographics, health status, or health insurance status, SAQWT16F is the appropriate weight even though person-level socio-demographic, health status, and health insurance status variables are part of the core person-level questionnaire.
+Whenever data from the Diabetes Care Survey (DCS) are used, alone or in conjunction with data from other questionnaires, the weight variable DIABW16F should be used for those eligible to provide DCS data.
+Similarly, whenever data from the CSAQ are used, the weight variable CSAQW16F should be used for those eligible to provide CSAQ data.

-For all family-level analyses, FAMWT14F or FAMWT14C should be used.
+For all family-level analyses, FAMWT16F or FAMWT16C should be used.

-3.11 Using MEPS Data for Trend Analysis
+3.12 Using MEPS Data for Trend Analysis